Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Scenes/Add3DTilesLayer/README.md

 ## Use case

 The [3D Tiles Open Geospatial Consortium (OGC) specification](https://www.ogc.org/standard/3DTiles) defines a spatial data structure and a set of tile formats designed for streaming and rendering massive heterogeneous 3D geospatial content.
-A 3D tiles layer (`Ogc3dTilesLayer`) displays data from a tileset (`.json`) or from a 3D tiles archive format (`.3tz`).
+A 3D tiles layer (`Ogc3dTilesLayer`) displays data from a public service, a tileset (`.json`), or a 3D tiles archive format (`.3tz`).

 The 3D tiles layer added to a scene can assist in performing visual analysis.
 The sample demonstrates how to present the results of a line of sight analysis (location) using the added 3D tiles layer.